Gopendranath/Agentic-Projects/README.md

 # Agentic-Projects

 This repository contains a collection of agentic and retrieval-augmented generation (RAG) projects, tools, and system control modules.
 The codebase is organized into several directories, each serving a specific purpose.
+Created just for fun.

 ## Project Structure